The Plants Map Plant Finder search tool launched on August 18, 2018.

 - By description: This will allow you to search for keywords, terms or phrases within a plant story such as cut flowers, great in containers, long bloom season, etc.

-Filters will include: purpose, botanical name, category, classification, growing preferences, characteristics such as size, flower color, and other attributes.
+- Filters include: purpose, category, classification, growing preferences, characteristics, and other attributes.

-- Plants to visit: These will be plants from only organization profiles that have indicated in their profile that they are a public landscape.
+- Plants to visit: These plants are only from organization profiles that have indicated in their profile that they are a public landscape.

-- Result Tip: Only organization profile plants render when “public landscape” is chosen on their profile settings AND the basic plant story profile requirements plus a map pin location.
+- Result Tip: Only organization profile plants render in results when “public landscape” is chosen on their profile settings AND the basic plant story profile requirements plus a map pin location.
+Learn more about plants to visit.

 - Plants of interest: These plants will have the most unique and authentic stories provided by the users.

 - Result Tip: These plants will have the basic plant story profile requirements as well as a higher number of completed fields in the plant details, growing details, and notes tabs.
-Additionally, plants that get more ‘likes’ will also receive a higher rank as approved by the website team.
+Additionally, plants that get more ‘likes’ will also receive a higher rank as approved by Plants Map admins.

-- The general search tool at the top of the website pages is still active and is a site-wide search of plants, collections, and profiles using key words, terms or phrases.
+- The search tool at the top of the website navigation is a site-wide search of plants, collections, and profiles using key words, terms or phrases.

-- The Resource (www.plantsmap.com/explore/resources) and Event (www.plantsmap.com/explore/events)pages have their own specific search tool at the top of the page.
+- The Resource (www.plantsmap.com/explore/resources) and Event (www.plantsmap.com/explore/events) pages have their own specific search tool at the top of each page.

 - Our journal (info.plantsmap.com/journal) and help articles (info.plantsmap.com/help) have their own unique Google custom search tool.